RuedigerMoeller/fast-cast/README.md

 - **add hoc unicast** (publisher can address all subscribers or a single subscriber on a per message level).
 Eases request/response schemes.
 - supports **fully reliable** as well as unreliable streams (unordered-reliable streams coming soon)
 - API exposes raw **low-level zero copy** interface as well as **higher level** fast-serialized sendObject/receiveObject utilities
-- Low latency: very few outliers.
+- **reliable low latency with very few outliers**.
 E.g. XEON 3Ghz RTT latency mean:12 micros, 99.9% - 24 micros, 99.99% - 111 micros, 99.9999% - 126 micros.
 Regarding outliers, fast-cast currently beats any message layer I have tested so far (both commercial C++ and Java open source) by a good margin (in a clean network with rare packet loss + low latency hardware and OS setup).
 Testscenario was Ping-Pong RTT latency.
 - simple implementation + algorithm, flow control is based on static rate limiting for now.
 - detailed throughput tests still open, expect >3 million 50 bytes msg/second on decent hardware with appropriate configuration.
 - designated for **use in LAN clusters**.